BNNorman/M5STACK_UnitLoRaWAN_Lib/README.md

 The TTN_Test.py example shows how to set various parameters prior to a join.

 NOTE: The library turns off device logging which the device outputs to the serial port.
 It can be quite verbose.
-I turn it off to simplify parsing the messages I want to see from the mdoule.
+I turn it off to simplify parsing the messages I want to see from the module.

 # Joining